 North Carolina unemployment insurance benefits are administered by the North Carolina Department of Commerce Division of Employment Security (DES).
-Most employers in the state pay state and federal taxes on wages you earn and a portion of those taxes are used to fund unemployment insurance payments.
-Individual employees do not pay anything towards unemployment insurance.
+Most employers in the state pay state and federal taxes on wages you earn, and a portion of those taxes are used to fund unemployment insurance payments.
+Individual employees do not pay anything toward unemployment insurance.

-In addition to providing temporary wage replacement income for workers have lost their job through no fault of their own and who qualify for benefits, the DES also administers NCWorks, a job training, search and employment service for unemployed North Carolina workers.
+In addition to providing temporary wage replacement income for workers who have lost their jobs through no fault of their own and who qualify for benefits, the DES also administers NCWorks, a job-training and employment service for unemployed North Carolina workers.